Ghost Text Suggestions

 You can implement the SuggestionProvider interface directly for custom suggestion logic:

-import org.aesh.readline.SuggestionProvider;
+import org.aesh.readline.suggestion.SuggestionProvider;

 SuggestionProvider myProvider = buffer -> {